Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 • The overall risk profile for storage and distribution conditions

-Manufacturing takeaway: If a gummy looks great at release but disappoints months later, the issue is often an aw mismatch combined with insufficient conditioning time or a packaging barrier that doesn’t protect the product as it equilibrates.
+Manufacturing takeaway: If a gummy looks great at release but disappoints months later, the root cause is often an aw mismatch combined with insufficient conditioning time or a packaging barrier that doesn't protect the product as it equilibrates.

 2) Plant-based gummies get more technical (not just “swap the gel”)

-Plant-based gummies aren’t new, but the expectations are higher in 2024.
-Brands want a vegan option that still feels premium-clean bite, consistent chew, and minimal grittiness-without sacrificing shelf stability.
+Plant-based gummies aren't new, but the bar is higher in 2024.
+Brands want a vegan option that still feels premium—clean bite, consistent chew, minimal grittiness—without sacrificing shelf stability.

 • pH control (small shifts can change set behavior and texture)